Updates for Businesses & Employees

 Small businesses are vital economic engines in every community and state, and they have helped make our economy the strongest in the world.
 Our Agency will work directly with state Governors to provide targeted, low-interest disaster recovery loans to small businesses that have been severely impacted by the situation.”

 According to the SBA, you can apply for an Economic Injury Disaster Loan to help pay for bills you cannot afford due to the coronavirus, including:

 - Accounts payable

 In addition to the SBA’s low-interest business loans, federal and state financial regulators have encouraged financial institutions to “work constructively with borrowers and other customers in affected communities,” according to the FDIC.

-An initiative under the CARES Act is the Paycheck Protection Program (PPP).
-The PPP provides small businesses (companies with less than 500 employees) with enough funds to pay up to eight weeks of payroll costs, including benefits.
+An initiative under the CARES Act (and replenished under the Paycheck Protection Program and Health Care Enhancement Act) is the Paycheck Protection Program (PPP).
+The PPP provides small businesses (companies with less than 500 employees) with enough funds to pay up to 24 weeks of payroll costs, including benefits.
 PPP low-interest loans are 100% forgiven if employers use them to cover eligible expenses.
-However, you must keep employees on payroll to qualify for full loan forgiveness.
+Borrowers must use 60% of the loan for payroll costs.
+And, employers must keep employees on payroll to qualify for full loan forgiveness.

 You can apply for a loan using the Paycheck Protection Program Application Form.

 Both the EIDL and PPP ran out of funding on April 16.
 But on April 24, the Paycheck Protection Program and Health Care Enhancement Act added an additional $310 billion to the PPP and $60 billion to the EIDL.
 The deadline to apply for a PPP loan was August 8, 2020.
 However…